 NULOJIX increases your risk of serious side effects, including:

-organ transplant because your immune system is weak.
+control after an organ transplant because your immune system is weak.
+PTLD can

 - get an infection with a virus called cytomegalovirus (CMV).